BEGINNER’S INTRODUCTION

 BEFORE YOU LEAVE

-One answer is given in Play Go and Grow! (pdf) discussing the developmental benefits of games in general and the advantages unique to Go.
-This TED talk explores Go’s links to broader societal issues.
+Play Go and Grow! (pdf) discusses the developmental benefits of games in general and the advantages unique to Go.

 You might also find these cultural representations of Go interesting.